lbryio/lbry.tech/documents/glossary.md

 ### Chainquery

 Chainquery provides a SQLized view of the LBRY blockchain.
 The model of Chainquery at its foundation consists of the fundamental data types found in the block chain.
 This information is then expounded on with additional columns and tables that make querying the data much easier.
-Chainquery consists of 4 main parts.
-The API Server, the Daemon, the Job Scheduler, and the upgrade manager.
+Chainquery consists of 4 main parts: the API Server, the Daemon, the Job Scheduler, and the upgrade manager.

 ### Change